10 Ways to Conquer Sugar Cravings

 Pumpkin, corn, beetroot, carrots and sweet potato are naturally sweet, healthy, and delicious.
 Packed with vitamins, minerals and fibre, they’ll keep you satisfied for longer and will help curb your cravings for added sugar.

 Experiment with herbs and spices too.
 Coriander, mint, cinnamon, nutmeg, cloves, and cardamom will naturally sweeten your foods and help reduce cravings.
-Try a little sprinkle of cinnamon in your decaf – so good!
+Try a little sprinkle of cinnamon to naturally sweeten your coffee or decaf – so good!

 4. Choose the Most Natural Form